michaeldawson/website/src/markdown-pages/alignment.md

 Sometimes, all it takes is a creative little challenge, reflection, or mind-exercise.
 Sometimes it helps to be reminded of the consequences of different courses of action (and perhaps write those down!)
 It can help to identify triggers that might have affected you in the moment (the act of identification can be a useful "tactic" itself), or take a moment to "check-in" on your emotional state, and perhaps do something positive to take care of yourself if you're feeling low.
 You might like to try breathing exercises, math problems, or meditation!
 Of course, it can be incredibly beneficial to explore structured programs and others' experiences of what can be most helpful in these critical moments.
 In the upcoming [Impulse App](https://impulse.training), you'll be able to explore combinations of tactics that others are using to overcome similar issues.

 It's important to keep in mind, though, that tactics won't always work, especially as you're getting started.
 But that's ok!
-The important thing is that you get prepared, you start trying deploy your tactics when you need them, and constantly test and refine your list as you go.
+The important thing is that you get prepared, you start trying out your tactics in your Impulse moments, and constantly test and refine your list as you go.

 For me, my _"Tactics list"_ of actions to deploy in Impulse moments currently includes:

 - _the ["4/7/8 breathing technique"](https://www.medicalnewstoday.com/articles/324417)_
-- _quickly drinking two glasses of water_, and
+- _drinking two glasses of water_, and
 - _going for a walk outside_.

 Your turn, to ask yourself:

-**What little tricks, distractions, reflections or exercises can I use during my future Impulse moments, to regain perspective, motivation, lightness and ease, and get back on track?
-Which will I reach for first, the next time I have an Impulse?**
+**\*What little tricks, distractions, reflections or exercises can I use during my Impulse moments, to regain perspective, motivation, lightness and ease, and get back on track?
+What structure programs can I explore, and how can I incorporate those techniques into my personal list of tactics?
+Which will I reach for first, the next time I have an Impulse Moment?**

 Try to list at least 3!

+- Note: if you have a serious or clinically-diagnosed mental health issue, these discussions may be interesting to you, but are not a substitute for professional help.
+Perhaps you might like to discuss these ideas with your therapist or mental-health professional!

 ## Boosters